videbar/videbar.github.io/README.md

 * I want to use a different font.
 I ended up going for [Iosevka](https://typeof.net/Iosevka/).

-* Some minor changes like changing the symbol used for lists or adding a link to the blog archive at the end of blog pagination and changing the style of code blocks.
+* Some minor changes like changing the symbol used for lists, adding a link to the blog archive at the end of blog pagination, and changing the style of code blocks.

 # Deployment